 The Monkeypox Outbreak: How to Prevent Infection

 Monkeypox is a rare disease that has been suddenly popping up across the globe.
-While health experts are urging folks not to panic, the surge in confirmed and suspected cases is quite concerning.
+The surge in confirmed and suspected cases is quite concerning, and WHO have now declared the monkeypox outbreak as a global health emergency.
 What you may not realize is that in decades past, anyone who received a smallpox vaccine was also protected from this virus due to their close relation.

 However, with the termination of routine vaccinations following the eradication of smallpox around 1980, it has become much easier for monkeypox to spread.
-We detail what you need to know about this re-emerging poxvirus and how to keep you and your kids safe.
+In this article, we detail what you need to know about this re-emerging poxvirus and how to keep you and your kids safe.

 Related: Vaccines and Immunizations Quiz